storiesofsolidarity/story-database/README.md

 ### Geolocation

-[Mapzen Search](https://mapzen.com/documentation/search/) is used to geolocate zipcodes to lat/lon, or to reverse geocode browser locations to zipcode.
-This requires a free API key, and is rate-limited.
+[OpenStreetMap Nominatim]https://wiki.openstreetmap.org/wiki/Nominatim) is used to geolocate zipcodes to lat/lon, or to reverse geocode browser locations to zipcode.
+This usage is [rate-limited](https://operations.osmfoundation.org/policies/nominatim/)

 Stories are available at the state, county, and zipcode level, based on the geographic views defined in the frontend.
 These return previews of a few recent stories in that location, to avoid multiple roundtrips.